mroderick/blog.jekyll/cv/cv.md

 * [Release It!][release-it]
 * [Working Effectively with Legacy Code][legacycode]

-As a natural part of my work, I help other developers hone their skills, especially around refactoring and unit testing.
+As a natural part of my work, I work with other engineers hone their skills, especially around refactoring and unit testing.
 I am a [core member of the Sinon.JS project][sinon].

 Outside of my work life, I am passionate about cooking and photography, as well as participating in community work.